dandyvica/rbfd/readrbf/source/doc/help.md

 -o format
 : Name of the output file format.
-Possible values are: html, tag, csv, txt, xlsx, sqlite3, ident.
+Possible values are: html, tag, box, csv, txt, xlsx, sqlite3, ident.
 Defaulted to txt if not specified. ident means the output file format is the same than the input one.